 The swell in GameStop's stock price — from less than $43 per share Jan.
 22 to a peak of around $483 on the morning of Jan.
 28 — can be attributed to an organized effort by day traders, particularly among the 3.1 million members of the Reddit message board r/wallstreetbets, to pile into stocks that some established hedge funds have bet against as a means to punish them.

 Robinhood's pivot came after the stock market's central clearing hub, the Depository Trust & Clearing Corp.
 (DTCC), demanded significantly more collateral from its member brokers — $33.5 billion industrywide, up from $26 billion, Bloomberg reported.
 However, that total varied among individual institutions.
 Robinhood's deposit requirements related to equities increased tenfold this week, the company wrote in a blog post.

 In an interview Jan.
 31 on the invite-only social networking site Clubhouse, Robinhood CEO Vlad Tenev told Elon Musk the DTCC asked Robinhood for about $3 billion to back up the trades.

 "Look, it is not negotiable for us to comply with our financial requirements and our clearinghouse deposits," Tenev told Bloomberg Television on Jan.
 28.

 Robinhood, in a statement, called the temporary restriction "a tough decision," adding that some of its financial requirements "fluctuate based on volatility in the markets and can be substantial in the current environment."

 The company has since reduced — from about 50 to eight — the number of companies upon which it is continuing to restrict trading.
 That truncated list still includes GameStop, the investment app company said Jan.
-31 on its website.
+31.

 A spokesperson for Robinhood called the cash infusion from investors a "strong sign of confidence" that will help it "further serve our customers," according to the Financial Times.